aniketsinha06/Traffic-Sign-Recognition-using-CNN-and-Tensorflow-Deep-Learning/README.md

 # Traffic-Sign-Recognition-using-CNN-and-Tensorflow-Deep-Learning
+### Description
-__Description : Recognition of a traffic sign in an image using Convolutional Neural Network and tensorflow - Deep Learning approach__
+Recognition of a traffic sign in an image using Convolutional Neural Network and tensorflow - Deep Learning approach

 ### Python libraries used :